Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Second Part - Dataset 1 - Loading and Processing

-The first thing we do is to install/load the packages we will use.
+The first thing to do is to install/load the packages that will be used.

 ```R
 if (!require(xlsx)) {